take0a/docs.getdbt.com/website/docs.ja/docs/cloud/account-settings.md

 - Git authentication fails.
 - There are syntax errors in the `packages.yml` file.
 You can set up and use [continuous integration (CI)](/docs/deploy/continuous-integration) to find these errors sooner.
 - If a package doesn't work with the current dbt version.
 You can set up and use [continuous integration (CI)](/docs/deploy/continuous-integration) to identify this issue sooner.
+- Note, Git repository caching should not be used for CI jobs.
+CI jobs are designed to test the latest code changes in a pull request and ensure your code is up to date.
+Using a cached copy of the repo in CI jobs could result in stale code being tested.

 To use, select the **Enable repository caching** option from your account settings.